 - Surgery

-For your dog will absolutely depend on the extent of his/her cancer.
-As mentioned, your dog could just need a simple surgical excision to remove the tumor and then he’ll be fine!
+Your dog’s median survival time will depend on the extent of their cancer.
+As mentioned, your dog could need a simple surgical excision to remove the tumor, and he’ll be fine!
 However, survival times drastically decrease if major organs have cancerous cells present.

 Another treatment option…

-That has recently been developed is the “melanoma vaccine”.
-This is something you may want to consider however; some people do wonder if it is controversial.
-This is something you should discuss with your vet and then decide what is best for your dog.
+What has recently been developed is the “melanoma vaccine.”
+You may want to consider it; however, some wonder if it is controversial.
+Discussing this with your vet would be best, and then deciding what is best for your dog.

-If you feel like your dog may have a melanoma or may be suffering from any other medical condition for that matter, don’t rely on the internet to make a diagnosis, have your pet checked out by a professional!
+This brings us to a critical point that we need to make: We here at IndulgeYourPet are not doctors, veterinarians, or medical professionals.
+We are all a bunch of folks passionate about animals and only want what’s best for them.
+So, if you feel like your dog may have melanoma or be suffering from any other medical condition, don’t rely on the internet to make a diagnosis; have your pet checked out by a professional!

 This way…

-You may not only save your pet from suffering from any unnecessary discomfort by having a simple condition become complicated, you could also save yourself a ton of money as well.
-Which brings us to our next topic which is what it might cost to treat your dog if he or she does develop a melanoma.
+You may save your pet from discomfort by having a simple condition become complicated, but you could also save yourself a ton of money.
+This brings us to our next topic: what it might cost to treat your dog if they develop melanoma.

 Cost